Michigan State bowl eligible after edging Maryland 19-16

 Maryland: This was certainly more competitive than Maryland had looked for much of this season, but aside from McFarland, the Terrapins offered little offensively.
 They scored 142 points in their first two games of the season and 161 in the final 10.

+“There’s no doubt that we still have a lot of work to do,” coach Michael Locksley said.
+“We closed the chapter to this season and look forward to getting this thing fixed and heading in the right direction.
+We won’t shy away from the work.”

-Michigan State: Coach Mark Dantonio said this week that becoming bowl eligible was basically the minimum standard for his team, and this win felt like that.
+Michigan State: Dantonio said this week that becoming bowl eligible was basically the minimum standard for his team, and this win felt like that.
 It was a lot tougher than it needed to be.

 UP NEXT